biobakery/metawibele/README.md

 	tshld_qvalue = 0.05
 	# The statistic used as effect size [ Choices: coef, mean(log) ]. [coef] represents the coefficient from the model; [mean(log)] represents the difference of mean values between case and control conditions. [  Default: mean(log) ]
 	effect_size = mean(log)
-	# The main phenotype metadata used for prioritization, e.g. metadata1
+	# The main phenotype metadata used for prioritization, e.g. metadata1. [ Default: none ]: skip the association with environmental/phenotypic paremeters
-	phenotype =
+	phenotype = none
 	# Case and control metadata pairs for phenotype metadata variables; use semicolon to seperate variables, e.g. "metadata1:case_status1|control_status1;metadata2:case_status2|control_status2,case_status3|control_status2".
 [Default: none] where metadata values for the main phenotype will be sorted based on alphabet order and the value with the smallest alphabet order will be treated as control status.
 	case_control_status = none
 	```